drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

 # Writing this blog without any libraries
 ## #5 - In scripts we trust!
-_Ok I want to show off graphical demos using JavaScript, let's write a custom extenion to MarkedJS..._
+_Ok, I want to show off graphical demos using JavaScript, let's write a custom extension to MarkedJS..._

 $ src="https://cdn.jsdelivr.net/npm/drcircuitscanvaslibrary@1.4/dcl.min.js" $

 So I love to program graphics demos and animations.
-I'm the kinda guy that just loves a good fractal or a couple of sinoids.
+I'm the kinda guy that just loves a good fractal or a couple of sinusoids.
 So how can I add scripts via markdown?
-Well since MarkedJS is pretty extensible, and well documented, it should be easy to write a custom lexer, parser and renderer for a script element.
+Well since MarkedJS is pretty extensible, and well-documented, it should be easy to write a custom lexer, parser and renderer for a script element.
 But before we go and do something stupid, let's stop to think about what we are enabling.
-Aren't we really creating a local file inclusion vulnerability?
-Yes we are!
+Aren't we creating a local file inclusion vulnerability?
+Yes, we are!
 Aren't we also enabling a code execution vulnerability?
 Absolutely!
 So is this a good idea?
-Well that depends, if you are running this on a backend, hell no!
-Or at least you really need to make sure you are sanitizing and controlling the user input thouroughly!
+Well, that depends, if you are running this on a backend, hell no!
+Or at least you need to make sure you are sanitizing and controlling the user input thoroughly!
 But we don't have a backend!
-Nor do we have any servers, databases, passwd files, certificates or any other potential data that would pose a risk to our service or its users.
-So if you do a LFI attack against this blog, you can only include your own files, because we are running client side only!
+Nor do we have any servers, databases, password files, certificates or any other potential data that would pose a risk to our service or its users.
+So if you do an LFI attack against this blog, you can only include your files, because we are running client-side only!
 1 point for no backends...

 So we need to decide upon a syntax.
 I decide that scripts will be defined by two $ signs.